alphagov/paas-developer-docs/docs/getting_started/quick_setup_guide.md

      ``cf passwd``

     You will be prompted to enter your password from the previous step.
-You can then choose a new password.
+You should then enter a new secure password.
+For our advice on how to do this, see [Choosing Passwords](/getting_started/passwords).

+    Make sure you remember or securely record your new password.
+Your session will expire in 7 days, and you will be prompted to log in again.

 Once logged in, you can see the available commands by running ```cf```.